The Origins Of Dolese Bros. Co.

 The company continued to grow during his tenure with several acquisitions including Joe Brown Concrete and Wills Ready Mix.
 Tony was very well respected in the industry and was very active with the National Stone Association and served as the Chairman of the Board in 1997.
 He retired from the company in 2010.

-The company has continued to grow rapidly with acquisitions including in the Tulsa Ready mix concrete market.
+The company has continued to grow rapidly with acquisitions including in the Tulsa ready mix concrete market.
 Greenfield growth has come with the Roosevelt quarry in far Southwest Oklahoma and the White Eagle sand plant near Ponca City.
-Most recently the company acquired a rail yard in Fort Worth for sand shipments from White Eagle and The Drumright and Pawnee quarries from the Quapaw company.
+Most recently the company acquired a rail yard in Fort Worth for sand shipments from White Eagle and the Quapaw company.

 In June 2021, Dolese moved from its office complex on 13th Street to a new Support Services Center located at 8300 N. Oklahoma Ave. in Oklahoma City.
 The new Support Services Center gives us the opportunity to have all our support groups together in one space so, working together, we can ensure that Dolese Delivers to our customers, communities and employees.
 We plan to make the Support Services Center our home for the next 100 years.